QSD-Group/QSDedu/B. Intro to QSD Libraries/README.rst

 Summary
 -------
-This module will introduce several packages developed for the execution of QSD of different engineered systems and decision-making.
+This module will introduce several libraries developed for the execution of QSD of different engineered systems and decision-making.

 **Learning objectives:**
-	- For each of the package included in this module, understand:
+	- For each of the library included in this module, understand:

-		- Purpose of the package
+		- Purpose of the library
 		- Package structure
 		- Major APIs (application programming interfaces) and their utilities

-	- Install and successfully run one example provided in the package tutorial.
+	- Install and successfully run one example provided in the library tutorial.

 **Sub-modules:**
-	- B1: QSDsan
+	- B1: ``QSDsan``
-	- B2: DMsan
+	- B2: ``DMsan``